ihciah/leetcode-in-rust/README.md

 This repo is mainly for practising rust language.

-The test cases are mainly borrowed from [leetcode-rust](https://github.com/aylei/leetcode-rust).
+The test cases are modified based on [leetcode-rust](https://github.com/aylei/leetcode-rust).